 |Local Tours# (optional)||range from 250 – 500 (TBC)||range from 32 – 65 (TBC)|

-^The accommodation fee includes room charge with air-conditioning for a double room in a student hall on campus for the program duration.
+^The accommodation fee includes room charge with air-conditioning for a double or triple room in a student hall on campus for the program duration.
 Meals are not included.
 The fee is normally charged at a later stage of the admission cycle.
 Students can settle the charge after arriving HKUST at the designated bank on campus.

 #Local Tours will be arranged exclusively for ISP participants.
 Information and sign-up methods will be announced to students at a later stage.
 Students can choose to join the different tours at cost.
 Exact tour fees to be confirmed.